Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. <b>Gross temporal design</b>.
 At a high level, an app's usage consists of low intensity (frequency) interactions
 where the user decides what activity they want to be involved in next.
-Since these are low intensity interactions, keyboard selectable onscreen controls are used.
+Since these are low intensity interactions, (slower) keyboard selectable onscreen controls are used.
 An app-dashboard with an onscreen selection of possible user activities is designed.
 [Designing an app's dashboard](#designing-an-apps-dashboard)
 2. <b>Fine-grained temporal design</b>.
 At a lower level, an app's usage consists of high intensity interactions
 where the user is involved in a primary app-usage activity.
-For these high-intensity interactions, direct-mapped keyboard controls are used.
+For these high-intensity interactions, (faster) direct-mapped keyboard controls are used.
 A set of activity-handlers for the user activities accessible via the app's dashboard
 are designed.
 [Designing an activity-handler](#designing-an-activity-handler)